Let Us Help!

 Probate is the process of distributing the decedent’s assets (after all liabilities have been settled).
 Probate in New Jersey is not as onerous as compared to other states such as Florida.
 In fact, probate in New Jersey can be, and should be, a fairly smooth process.

 Why should the probate process in New Jersey be fairly smooth?
 To begin with, there are three ways property can pass upon death.
 The first is by contract; the second is by operation of law; and the third is by probate.
 An example of property passing by contract is life insurance and retirement plans.
 You may have heard of the importance of making sure your beneficiary designations are up to date.
 If your IRA designates your spouse as your beneficiary, the IRA passes directly from you to your spouse and does not go through probate.
 The same result applies to life insurance and to property held in trust.
 For this reason, New Jersey residents that hold property in another state should consider the use of a trust to avoid probate in that state.

 Property also passes by operation of law.
 The best example of this is jointly owned property.
-In New Jersey, when a husband and wife own their home together they create a tenancy by the entirety (a form of property ownership similar to joint tenants with rights of survivorship but only available to a husband and wife).
+In New Jersey, when a husband and wife own their home together they create a tenancy by the entirety (a form of property ownership similar to joint tenants with rights of survivorship but only available to a married couple).
 If the husband were to pre-decease his wife, the home would automatically pass to his wife outside of probate by operation of law.
 The same result would occur if dad owned the home with his daughter with the deed titled “Joint Tenants With Rights of Survivorship.”

 What property then is subject to probate?
 Solely-owned property passes through probate.
 For example, a vehicle owned solely by the decedent has to go through probate.
 If there are assets solely in the decedent’s name, it does not matter what the value of those assets are at the time of death.
 They still must go through probate unless they pass outside of the probate process as discussed above.